 Types Of Oils

-India is fortunate in having a wide range of oilseeds crops grown in its different agro climatic zones.
+India is fortunate in having a wide range of oilseeds crops grown in its different agro-climatic zones.
 Groundnut, mustard/rapeseed, sesame, safflower, linseed, niger seed/castor are the major traditionally cultivated oilseeds.
-Soyabean and sunflower have also assumed importance in recent years.
-Coconut oil, rice bran oil, cottonseed oil and oilseeds of tree are also a significant source of oils.
-Palm oil is grown in Andhra Pradesh, Karnataka, Tamil Nadu in addition to Kerala and Andaman & Nicobar Islandsnow.
+Soybean and sunflower have also assumed importance in recent years.
+Coconut oil, rice bran oil, cottonseed oil and oilseeds of the tree are also a significant source of oils.
+Palm oil is grown in Andhra Pradesh, Karnataka, Tamil Nadu in addition to Kerala and Andaman & Nicobar Islands now.

-As the development of the oil technology, all oils can be presented as colourless, odourless and tasteless through refining, bleaching and de-odouraisation.
-Therefore, new kind of oils which were not known before have entered the kitchen, such as cottonseed, sunflower, palm oil, soyabean and rice bran, attracting most traditional customers due to their strong and distinctive taste.
+As the development of the oil technology, all oils can be presented as colorless, odorless and tasteless through refining, bleaching, and de-odorization.
+Therefore, new kind of oils which were not known before have entered the kitchen, such as cottonseed, sunflower, palm oil, soybean, and rice bran, attracting most traditional customers due to their strong and distinctive taste.

 Edible Oil Industry Prospect

-The government's economic policy that allows greater freedom to open markets and encourages healthy competition and self regulation, rather than the protection and control, which will be conducive to the new entrant.
-Relaxed controls and regulations have lead to competitive market dominated by both domestic and multinational players.
+The government’s economic policy that allows greater freedom to open markets and encourages healthy competition and self-regulation, rather than the protection and control, which will be conducive to the new entrant.
+Relaxed controls and regulations have to lead to a competitive market dominated by both domestic and multinational players.

 India is the second most populated country in the world with a population of 1,21 billion people.
-According to the current population prospects of the United Nations the population of India in the year 2050 will first rise to 1,62 billion.
-Oil is an essential product of people’s life, so with the increase in population, the demand for oil will increase.
+According to the current population prospects of the United Nations, the population of India in the year 2050 will first rise to 1,62 billion.
+Oil is an essential product of people’s lives, so with the increase in population, the demand for oil will increase.

-Provided the positive macro and demographic fundamentals in India, the edible oil market will has a favorable demand growth prospect.
+Provided the positive macro and demographic fundamentals in India, the edible oil market will have a favorable demand growth prospect.